IT HAD TO BE

 All the flowers used in our courses are grown within the 19th century Walled Garden at Howbury Farm Flowers.
 Flowers have been grown here for over 200 years, and Lucy and her team take the stewardship of the garden, its soil and biodiversity very seriously.
 All the flowers are grown using organic practices and are, of course, peat free.

-Students spend time in the Walled Garden on all our courses, understanding how the flowers are grown, the all important when and how to cut, and selecting materials to use in their arrangements.
+Students spend time in the Walled Garden on all our courses, understanding how the flowers are grown, how and when to harvest them and how to select materials for their designs.

 Alongside the Walled Garden sits the Kitchen Garden.
 Between the rows of pleached heritage apple and peach trees, fruit and vegetables (and our beloved marigolds) are grown to feed both the main house, the many houses on the Estate and all our students.